lorcan2440/Flood-Warning-System/readme.md

 ## Forecasting

 View some forecasts by running `python applications/LevelPredictions.py`.
 Forecasting can be done at each station by training and predicting from an LSTM (long short-term memory) RNN (recurrent neural network).
-Training and evaluation is done with `tensorflow.keras` and `scikit-learn`.
+Training and evaluation is done with `tensorflow.keras` and `sklearn`.

 Example 1: forecast of a tidal stations: